diracdeltafunk/SmallCategories/Readme.md

 | 11                       | 0 |       |       |         |         |      | 7598 | 949 | 132 | 21  | 3  | 1  |           |
 | 12                       | 0 |       |       |         |         |      |      |     | 950 | 132 | 21 | 3  |           |

 The italicized entries disagree with the values 60201 and 65922 reported by Cruttwell-Leblanc.
 A mathematical and implementation audit supports the values 60322 and 68990 shown here.
-Earlier versions of this database listed 68815 in the second cell because an invalid symmetry reduction omitted 175 isomorphism classes.
+Earlier versions of this database listed 68815 in the second cell; the audit identified 175 additional isomorphism classes.
 See [Enumeration & Verification](https://smallcats.info/enumeration) for the counting method, the discrepancy analysis, and the correction.

 ## Acknowledgements